-- Additionally, over half of parents think the "F-Word" appears in the PG-13 rating too much. - Only a quarter of parents say that PG-13 would be an appropriate rating for a movie containing the F-Word. - As the number of F-Words in a movie increases, parents believe the rating should move solidly into the R rating. - Over 70% of parents claim that every movie they saw in the past year was rated appropriately. - Almost 60% of parents are familiar with the system for approving marketing materials for feature films. - 80% of parents say that the current process is exactly or similar to what they would want.
+- Almost half of parents think the "F-Word" appears in the PG-13 rating too much. - Approximately one third of parents say that PG-13 would be an appropriate rating for a movie containing the F-Word. - As the number of F-Words in a movie increases, parents believe the rating should move from a PG-13 rating to an R rating. - Over 70% of parents claim that every movie they saw in the past year was rated appropriately. - 64% of parents are familiar with the system for approving marketing materials for feature films. - 84% of parents say that the current process is exactly or similar to what they would want. - The study was fielded from June 27, 2018 July 2, 2018.